apkoponen/express-objection-boilerplate/README.md

 # Express Objection.js boilerplate

 A simple boilerplate for using Objection.js with Express.
-Test

 ## Installation